 Response: NAC Active Travel and Transportation was consulted on the proposals and did not object subject to conditions.
 A Road Construction Consent would be required for any improvements.
-The applicant confirms that he has both the legal rights and the capability to provide sightlines and any other improvements required.
+The applicant confirms that he has both the legal rights and the capability to provide sightlines and any other improvements required by NAC Active Travel and Transportation.